 - Parents are advised on Enrolment and in their letter of acceptance, of the terms of the School fee payments.
 The amount due is a fixed amount every month.

-- A reminder will be sent via email by the 7th of the month to parents who have not either paid the school fees or contacted the School with regard to the payment of fees.
+- A second reminder will be sent by email and a phone call will be made.
 A telephone call will also be made to the parents, by the Bursar.

 - A second reminder statement, similar in content to the first, will be dispatched by hand and via email to non-complying parents on the 14th of the Month.
 In addition, the notice will warn parents of the consequences of the continued non-payment and failure to make contact with the School.